SKH-TMS/AssignProject-to-Team/README.md

 I have removed the deadline field from the Project and included it in the AssignedProjectLogs I have added the assignedLog in the Project to track rather the project is assignoed to any team or not

-## Version 3
+## Version 3 - Should be in Separate Repo

-### Error Handeling
+### Error Handeling and Alert System

 1. Redirecting to userData/Loginuser if unautherized access.

-### Changes

-1. Most of alerts have been removed and now instead of using normal alert react-hot-toast is being used.
+2. Most of simpple-alerts have been removed
+3. Use **react-hot-toast** for display alerts.
-2. in case of error toast.error
+   a. in case of error toast.error
-3. In case of Sucess toast.sucess
+   b.
+In case of Sucess toast.sucess

 ## Version 4

-### Changes

-1. Removed the asssignlogs from the Project.ts
-2. renamed the AssignedProjectLogs model collection to assigned_project_2_team.
+1. Create a collection named as "assigned_project_2_team". this collection will reprsent relationship between "team" and "project"
-3. Now when assigning the Project we first seacrh for all the projectIDs in the Project and then compare then to assigned_project_2_team. if the id exists the project is assigned and vise versa.
+2. Now when assigning the Project we first seacrh for all the projectIDs in the Project and then compare then to assigned_project_2_team. if the id exists, then it means the project is assigned.
-4. Now the assigned_project_2_team will not contain team Name.
-5. I also removed some addition attributes like created by email and assigned by email from the Project and team collection.
-6. Now the team Collection Contains the createdby which contains the id of the ProjectManager.
-7. Also now when you are selectiong team or project for during team or project creation The specific id of team or project will be shown with the name during the selection.

-### Fixing

-Fixed some errors because during the creation of project or creation of the Team when we assign a team there were some inconsistencies.
+3. The assigned-project cannot be assigned to another team.

-## Version 5
+## Version 5 - Server Side Errors are sent to FrontEnd

 ### Changes

 Added the ZOD integration for the Server Side Validation.
 Now if any error occurs during Server Side the error will be directed to the frontend and client or user will be able to see the error and its occuring reason.

 #### Changes in File Structure